Parametric control of Meissner screening in light-driven superconductors

-Next, we average the magnetic field over 1~ps with a detection rate of 5~PHz.
-Applying an exponential fit, we evaluate the attenuation lengths $R_x= 488~\mathrm{nm}$ and $R_z= 479~\mathrm{nm}$ of the time-averaged magnetic field.
+Next, we average the magnetic field over 1~ps with a detection rate of 5~PHz and evaluate the attenuation lengths $R_x= 488~\mathrm{nm}$ and $R_z= 479~\mathrm{nm}$ of the time-averaged magnetic field.
 The attenuation lengths in the driven state are both larger than the equilibrium value $\lambda_{\mathrm{eq}}= 477~\mathrm{nm} $ of this sample.
 So, while the parametric driving leads to a significant enhancement of $z$-axis transport, the time-averaged screening of magnetic fields is slightly reduced.
-This result also holds for larger sample size and AC magnetic fields with small frequencies $\sim$1~THz; see Appendix~\ref{sec:finiteSize} and Appendix~\ref{sec:acMeissner}.
+This result also holds for larger sample size and AC magnetic fields with small frequencies $\sim$1~THz; see supplementary material.
 We note that the relative phase between the oscillation of $R_x$ and the oscillation of $R_z$ depends on the lateral sample size.
 This suggests that the modulation of $R_z$ is due to the transmission of electromagnetic waves from the left and right surfaces.

 We proceed by varying the driving strength and the driving frequency.
-Figure~\ref{fig:fig5}(a) demonstrates that the attenuation length $R_x$ grows monotonically with increasing driving amplitude.
-The data points in Fig.~\ref{fig:fig5}(b) indicate a divergence of $R_x$ as the driving frequency approaches the plasma frequency.
+Figure~\ref{fig:fig6}(a) demonstrates that the attenuation length $R_x$ grows monotonically with increasing driving amplitude.
+The data points in Fig.~\ref{fig:fig6}(b) indicate a divergence of $R_x$ as the driving frequency approaches the plasma frequency.
 We compare our numerical results to the analytical solution from Section~\ref{sec:analytical}, applying the boundary condition of a static magnetic field at the sample surface.
 The numerical results show good agreement with the analytical solution, except for the data point at $\omega_{\mathrm{dr}}= 1.3 \omega_{\mathrm{pl}}$.
 This discrepancy is due to the approximations that we used in the derivation of the analytical solution.
 For example, we neglected the spatial dependence of the magnetic field along the $z$ axis and temporal oscillations at higher harmonics of the driving frequency.
 Thus, the analytical solution is valid only close to the sample surface and does not capture the propagation of electromagnetic waves in the case of blue-detuned driving.